Division of Residue Chemistry

-Dr. Linge (Emily) Li is a Research Chemist with the Division of Applied Veterinary Research in the Office of Research at FDA’s Center for Veterinary Medicine.
+Dr. Linge (Emily) Li is a Research Chemist in the Office of Applied Science at FDA’s Center for Veterinary Medicine.
+She joined the Division of Residue Chemistry after working at the Division of Applied Veterinary Research for six years.
 She received her Ph.D in Analytical Chemistry from Loyola University Chicago.
-She joined FDA as a Research Chemist in 2017 after working at Contract Research Organizations for 12 years.
-Her primary responsibilities at CVM include conducting and coordinating research in bioanalytical method development and validation using liquid chromatography and tandem mass spectrometry for veterinary drug pharmacokinetics, pharmacodynamics, metabolism and disposition in food-producing and companion animals.
+She joined FDA as a Research Chemist in 2017 after working at Contract Research Organizations for more than 12 years.
+Her primary responsibilities at CVM include conducting and coordinating research in analytical method development and validation using liquid chromatography and tandem mass spectrometry (LC-MS/MS) for veterinary drug pharmacokinetics, tissue depletion, bioequivalence study, residue analysis and regulatory bridging study in food-producing and companion animals.

 Marc De Meulder, M.P.
 Waldron, Linge Li, M.G.
 Peay, M.J.
 Tingler, B.J.
 Hidy, T. Verhaeghe, R. G. Jenkins; “Development and Validation of HILIC-ESI/MS/MS Methods for Simultaneous Quantitation of Several Antipsychotics in Human Plasma and Blood”, (2016), Bioanlaysis, 8(8), 765-794.